-Second, the defendant knew that the property represented the proceeds of [specify prior, separate criminal activity]; [and]
+Second, the defendant knew that the property represented the proceeds of some form of unlawful activity; [and]

 Third, the defendant acted with the intent to promote the carrying on of [specify unlawful activity being promoted] [.] [; and]

 [Fourth, the defendant did something that was a substantial step toward committing the crime and that strongly corroborated the defendant's intent to commit the crime.